liviorobaldo/shRIOL/README.md

 The subfolder shRIOL contains Java files to execute the SHACL files on the OWL ontology.

-To compile: "javac -cp ./src/;./lib/* -d ./class ./src/DetectViolations.java"<br>
+To compile the Java files: "javac -cp ./src/;./lib/* -d ./class ./src/DetectViolations.java"<br>
-To run compiled files: "java -cp ./class;./lib/* DetectViolations"
+To run compiled class files: "java -cp ./class;./lib/* DetectViolations"

 By executing the Java files, the following messages are printed on screen.
 See the paper for more details and explanations.